 Ad hoc may refer to any of the following:

-1. Latin phrase that means "For this", ad hoc is anything designed for a single purpose at hand, rather than being well formed or planned.
+1. A Latin phrase that means "for this," ad hoc is anything designed for a single purpose at hand, rather than being well-formed or planned.

 The first wireless ad hoc network was the packet radio network, or PRNETs in the 1970s.
 Today, there are several types of ad hoc networks, created between laptops, tablets, cell phones and other devices that communicate wirelessly.
 In the ad hoc network, devices connect and disconnect as needed.
 Therefore, the network structure needs to be capable of handling the dynamic nature of this connectivity, and perform it efficiently and reliably.